tandeshao/tp/docs/UserGuide.md

 Examples:
 * `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 * `edit 2 n/Betsy Crower t/` edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
-* `edit 2 m/Peter's friend` edits the memo of the 2nd person to be “Peter's friend”.
+* `edit 2 m/Avid free climber` edits the memo of the 2nd person to be “Avid free climber”.
 * `edit 2 m/` edits the memo of the 2nd person to be empty.

 ### Locate persons by name, phone number, tags and email :`find`